Column: Sports hanging by the thread of the almighty dollar

 Assuming nothing happens in the next couple of days.

-Meanwhile, anyone planning to cap off Thanksgiving Day by watching the highly anticipated Baltimore-Pittsburgh NFL matchup in prime time had to make alternate plans — who’s up for some Parcheesi? — after that game was pushed back to at least Sunday by a coronavirus outbreak within the Ravens locker room.
+Meanwhile, anyone planning to cap off Thanksgiving Day by watching the highly anticipated Baltimore-Pittsburgh NFL matchup in prime time had to make alternate plans — who’s up for some Parcheesi? — after that game was first pushed back to Sunday, and then to Tuesday by an outbreak that put more than a dozen Ravens on the coronavirus reserve list.

 Keeping with that theme, winless Vanderbilt headed off to Missouri for what could be the first Power Five college football game to feature a female player.

-Soccer goalkeeper Sarah Fuller was cleared to travel with the Commodores and may wind up handling the kicking duties Saturday after a rash of COVID-19 issues swept through the special team unit.
+Soccer goalkeeper Sarah Fuller was cleared to travel with the Commodores and poised to handle the kicking duties Saturday after a rash of COVID-19 issues swept through the special team unit.

 “Let’s make history,” Fuller said in a tweet that included a picture of her wearing a Commodores jersey and holding a football.